JadingTsunami/bigfile_tools/README.md

 4. Replace your game bigfile with bigfile.recomp.
     * Make sure to back up your original bigfile first.

-## analysis_tool
+## bigfile_editor

-Analyzes the content of a bigfile.
+Edits the content of a bigfile.
 Very WIP.

 Expects you have generated `bigdata/bigfile.decomp` already.